Skipped to content anchor

 Fact: With the Canadian Home Buyers’ Plan, you can withdraw up to $60,000 from your RRSP, tax-free, to put towards your first home.
 If you’re buying your first home with your partner or another first-time homebuyer, you can withdraw a combined maximum of $120,000 (withdrawals must be paid back to your RRSP within 15 years to avoid a tax penalty)

-Fact: You can withdraw up to $20,000 from your RRSP, tax-free, to use towards furthering your education under the Lifelong Learning Plan.
-It must be paid back to your RRSP within 10 years.
+Fact: You can withdraw up to $10,000 in a calendar year to use towards furthering your education under the Lifelong Learning Plan.
+You cannot withdraw more than $20,000 in total and it must be paid back to your RRSP within 10 years.

 Looking to put the right investment strategy in place to add to your pension income in retirement?
 Call on Educators Financial Group.